Singular semipositive metrics in non-Archimedean geometry: Introduction

 \begin{thmC} For each dual complex $\D_\cX$ there exists a constant $C>0$, such that $\f|_{\D_\cX}$ is \emph{Lipschitz continuous} with Lipschitz constant at most $C$ for any $\theta$-psh model function $\f$. \end{thmC} This result is proved in two steps.
 Assuming, as we may, that $\sup_{\D_\cX}\f=0$, we first bound $\f$ from below on the vertices of $\D_\cX$.
 This is done by exploiting the non-negativity of certain intersection numbers, a direct consequence of the model metric $\|\cdot\|e^{-\f}$ being determined by a nef line bundle on some model.

 The next step is to prove the uniform Lipschitz bound.
 Here again, the general idea is to exploit the non-negativity of certain intersection numbers, but the argument is more subtle than in the first step.
-This time, the intersection numbers are computed on (possibly singular) blow-ups of $\cX$ corresponding to carefully chosen combinatorial decompositions of $\D_\cX$, in the spirit of the toroidal constructions of~\cite{KKMS}.
+This time, the intersection numbers are computed on (possibly singular) blowups of $\cX$ corresponding to carefully chosen combinatorial decompositions of $\D_\cX$, in the spirit of the toroidal constructions of~\cite{KKMS}.
+In~\cite{izumi} we adapt these techniques to prove a uniform version of Izumi's theorem~\cite{Izu85}.

-These techniques can be extended to other geometric contexts such as the space of valuations considered in~\cite{hiro}.
-In particular they yield a uniform version of Izumi's theorem~\cite{izumi}.
-However, we shall postpone these extensions to a separate note.

 The proof of Theorem~B is of a different nature.
 Using Theorem A, we first show that the usc upper envelope of any family of $\theta$-psh functions remains $\theta$-psh, a basic property of $\theta$-psh functions in the complex case.
 As a consequence, given any continuous function $u\in C^0(\Xa)$ the set of all $\theta$-psh functions $\psi$ such that $\psi\le u$ on $\Xan$ admits a largest element, called the \emph{$\theta$-psh envelope} of $u$ and denoted by $P_\theta(u)$.
 On the other hand, by density of $\cD(\Xa)$ in $C^0(\Xa)$, we may write any given function $\f\in\PSH(\Xa,\theta)$ as the pointwise limit of a decreasing family of (\emph{a priori} not $\theta$-psh) model functions $u_j$, using only the upper semicontinuity of $\f$.
 It is not difficult to see that $P_\theta(u_j)$ decreases to $\f$, and we are thus reduced to showing that the $\theta$-psh envelope of any model function is the uniform limit of a sequence of $\theta$-psh model functions.
 This is proved using multiplier ideals, in the spirit of~\cite{DEL,ELS,hiro}.
-The required properties of multiplier ideals are shown to hold on regular models in Appendix~B, the key point being to show that the expected version of the Kodaira vanishing theorem holds in this context.
+The required properties of multiplier ideals are shown to hold on regular models in Appendix~B, the key point being to show that the expected version of the Kodaira vanishing theorem holds in this context.\footnote{A simpler proof of the relevant vanishing theorem appeared very recently in \cite{mustata-nicaise}, which was posted after the first version of the present paper.}

+Let us comment on our assumptions on the field $K$.
+It is expected that pluripotential theory can be developed on Berkovich spaces over arbitrary non-Archimedean fields, and as we mentioned before the first steps in that direction have been taken in~\cite{CLD} (see also~\cite{gub13} for a nice account on these developments), where the notions of positive forms and currents are introduced, partially building upon ideas by Lagerberg~\cite{Lag12}.